qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use-Case-2_Two-Qubit-Randomized-Benchmarking/README.md

 The runtime depends on the input-arguments *num_circuits_per_depth*, *num_shots_per_circuit* and the *circuit_depths* vector.
 We tested the execution for a few sets of parameters and determined the runtime/argument relations (estimates):
 - 2.34 seconds / num_circuits_per_depth
 - 35 seconds / 1000 num_shots_per_circuit
-- The depth vector not only depends on the
+- The runtime depends not only on the value of the individual elements but also on the length of the depth vector (number of different depths).
+The figure below shows both dependencies for selected values.